deeppavlov/deeppavlov_dreamtools/README.md

 ![coverage-badge](report/coverage.svg)
 # Overview
-dreamtools is a package which exposes high-level API for creating and editing Dream configuration files.
+dreamtools is a package exposes high-level API for creating and editing Dream configuration files as well as a CLI interface.

 # Installation
 Install from GitHub